 Raspberry Pi HATs

 Want to add functionality to your Raspberry Pi?
-By using Raspberry Pi HATs you can add various functionality from Wifi, CAN BUS, Displays, AI and voice functions to even 3D gestures.
-Let us take a look at some of our best selling Pi HATs!
+Raspberry Pi Hats sit directly on top of the 40-pin GPIO headers on the Raspberry Pi to directly offer various functionality from Wifi, CAN BUS, Displays, AI and voice functions to even 3D gestures.
+Let’s have a look at some of our best selling Pi HATs!

 The Grove Base Hat for Raspberry Pi ($9.9) provides a range of Digital, Analog, I2C, PWM and UART ports to meet all your expansion needs.
 Also, with the help of a built-in MCU, a 12-bit 8 channel ADC is made available to the Raspberry Pi.